 [On what make an inn still and inn]

-Informality - open all day, a lively bar at the heart of the operation, great bar food, real ale and wine, relaxed atmosphere and service, dogs and kids welcome, wellies at the door, informal check in at the bar (no formal reception generallly; often better value for money.
+Informality - open all day, a lively bar at the heart of the operation, great bar food, real ale and wine, relaxed atmosphere and service, dogs and kids welcome, wellies at the door, informal check in at the bar (no formal reception generally; often better value for money.

 It's not all about fine dining food and roll-top baths in the bedrooms - I don't have a tick-box criteria checklist to measure quality.
 Yes, we have our 'boutique' places that are swish with no expense spared bedrooms and Michelin starred food, yet they are very relaxed and informal and very much an inn.
-But, charm, personality and often a huge dose of quirk are equally important when assessing an inn - I just love finding a rustic rural inn run by hands-on owners who are passionate about their business and they care about the customers experience - personal, detail touches shine through in simple, clean and comfortable bedrooms, the food may be hearty and traditional but it's freshly cooked using local and seasonal produce, and the place oozes charm and character, instilled by the personality of the landlord/owner.
+But, charm, personality and often a huge dose of quirk are equally important when assessing an inn - I just love finding a rustic rural inn run by hands-on owners who are passionate about their business and they care about the customer's experience - personal, detailed touches shine through in simple, clean and comfortable bedrooms, the food may be hearty and traditional but it's freshly cooked using local and seasonal produce, and the place oozes charm and character, instilled by the personality of the landlord/owner.
 It's the overall experience of the stay; comfort, warmth, welcome, decent food, good atmosphere, great value - add footpaths from the front door and they offer the perfect recipe for a great weekend away.

 Being a landlord/operator of a quality inn is not a job, it's a way of life and not an easy one either - to succeed they need to be in tune with today's leisure aspirations and lifestyle and, more importantly, with customers expectations.
 The best are energetic, passionate, hands-on people (or they can recruit and reward a top manager who fully understands their ethos) who are sticklers for attention to detail - the extra, cossetting touches, other than a fabulous welcome etc, that make guests feel special, comfortable and at home, most notably in the bedrooms.
 I go back to Graeme Jameson, landlord of the Wykeham Arms in Winchester in the late 1980's.
 He had just won the Egon Ronay Pub of the Year Award and at the next staff meeting, it was all about identifying and improving six things that week to the overall experience for the customer.